stateoforegon-eis-css/Oregon-CIS-Assessments/CSS-Assessment-Index.md

 ## Safeguard 5.04	(IG1)	Restrict Administrator Privileges to Dedicated Administrator Accounts

 The implementation of Safeguard 5.04 is a critical element in the defensive mitigations for _2023 Statewide Information Technology Control Standards_ AC-6(2) and AC-6(5).
-[Why this matters.](https://github.com/stateoforegon-eis-css/Oregon-CIS-Assessments/blob/main/Why-This-Matters.md#safeguard-504---restrict-administrator-privileges-to-dedicated-administrator-accounts)

 **Assessed Elements:**